Everybody loves a wonder goal and over the years, the Premier League has gifted spectators with a wide range of jaw-dropping efforts.

 The goal: Fighting relegation and 1-0 down to Chelsea, Wahbi Khazri pulled Sunderland level with a perfect volley from outside the area after Gary Cahill’s poor headed clearance, leaving Thibaut Courtois with no chance.

 Wahbi Khazri would stay at Sunderland until their relegation from the Premier League in 2016 when he was sent out on loan to Stade Rennais.
 The Tunisian then joined Saint-Etienne in the summer of 2018 on a permanent deal, leaving Sunderland in League One.
-Khazri has scored 14 goals in 45 Ligue 1 games so far.
+Khazri has scored 30 goals in 89 Ligue 1 games so far for Saint-Etienne.

 3. Matty Taylor (PORTSMOUTH vs Everton 2006)